calebkleveter/chatter/Tutorials/up-and-running-with-vapor3/README.md

 Now we have the knowledge to create our own project and get it ready to build.
 We can also create a route that returns any string we want.
 In the next tutorial, we will cover how to connect your application to a relational database and creating models to store data.

 If you are interested in downloading the project, it is hosted [on GitHub](https://github.com/calebkleveter/chatter/tree/up-and-running-with-vapor3).
-If you ever run into any issues, or just want to chat with other Vapor users (AKA, droplets), pop over to the [Slack community](https://vapor.team/).
+If you ever run into any issues, or just want to chat with other Vapor users (AKA, droplets), pop over to the [Discord server](https://vapor.team/).
 We’d love to hear from you!

+*Go to the next tutorial in this series, [here](https://theswiftwebdeveloper.com/diving-into-vapor-part-2-persisting-data-in-vapor-3-c927638301e8).*